deferpanic/goweave/README.md

 ### Aspects:

-  Aspects are common features that you use everywhere that don't really have anything at all to do with your domain logic.
-If you have a user interface that deals with updating passwords, setting preferences, etc. logging might be done in the same way as you would log a dog.
+  The programming theory department says that aspects are common features that you use everywhere that don't really have anything at all to do with your domain logic.
+Logging is a canonical example - most everything you log does not really have anything to do with all the other stuff you log.

-  Similariy if you had a http controller that whenever you got a request you would update a metric counter for that controller but you do this on each api controller - that really has nothing at all to do with the controller logic itself.
+  Similarly if you had a http controller that whenever you got a request you would update a metric counter for that controller but you do this on each api controller - that really has nothing at all to do with the controller logic itself.
 The metric might simply be another aspect that is commong everywhere.

+  Once again someone might point out why don't you just make a method and then wrap each call?
+The point here is that 1) we don't want to modify code, 2) we might not *know* all the places that happens and could easily leave something out, 3) we are eternally lazy and would rather the computer do this for us.

 ### PointCut: